metrorailings/OwlBlog/content/posts/week-12-supercontest-picks-1.md

 The Raiders showed us that this Chiefs defense can be pushed around, especially on the ground.
 Derek Carr and company arguably played their best game of the season in their _second_ outing against the Chiefs.
 Likewise, multiple teams have demonstrated that Kansas is poor at defending against the run, something that should be music to a Tampa team that desperately needs a successful rushing attack to jump start its flagging offense.

 Still, Tom Brady can be easily rattled by pressure nowadays.
-Kansas City is capable of levering that pressure through Chris Jones and Frank Clark.
+Kansas City is capable of levering that pressure through Chris Jones and Frank Clark, though their performance last week left so much to be desired.

 #### _Weather_

 True summer weather.

+***

+Buccaneers +3.5

+***

+**Tampa Bay covers if**
+their ground game is productive and whatever offensive linemen they end up trotting out there can hold up well enough in pass protection on a majority of snaps.

+**Kansas City covers if**
+Chris Jones and Frank Clark blow through an offensive line missing up to three starters.
+Seriously, Tampa Bay may be missing quite a few bodies along their offensive front.
+I wouldn't be surprised to see a traffic cone out there playing left tackle for the Bucs.

 ***